5 Best File Managers for Mac in 2023

 - Free trial available.

-- Easy to use dual-panel interface.
+- User-friendly dual-panel interface.

-- Has two preview modes.
+- Two preview modes.

 Cons:

-- Limited features with the trial version.
+- Limited features in the trial version.

 3. ForkLift